 Psychology covers the total lifespan to learn more about how people function in family, work, and community settings.
-Psychologists conduct studies to investigate differences in development, research what can go wrong in development, and research and develop methods that help people to resolve conflict, thrive, and live healthy lives.
-It is a dynamic field in which advanced research methods lead to new understandings of human behavior, which can be applied in practical situations in the lives of individuals.
+Psychologists conduct studies to investigate differences in development, research what can go wrong in development, and develop methods that help people resolve conflict.
+It is a dynamic field in which advanced research methods lead to new understandings of human behavior, which can be applied to help people thrive and live healthy lives.

 Program Learning Outcomes

 Students will be able to recognize the diversity of behavior of various populations and be able to explain, interpret, apply, and evaluate a broad base of concepts in the different fields of psychology.

-- Students will be able to apply critical thinking skills and psychological theories to real-world situations, and to be able to apply research methodology and data analysis in the process of answering questions about human behavior.
+Students will be able to apply critical thinking skills and psychological theories to real-world situations, and be able to apply research methodology and data analysis in the process of answering questions about human behavior.

-Psychology graduates find positions in a wide range of programs such as those dealing with a variety of aspects in communication and human behavior.
+Psychology graduates find positions in a wide range of work environments.
 Typical positions include personnel managers, industrial psychologists, psychiatric aides, probation officers, mental health workers, drug abuse counselors, employment counselors, and teachers.
 Advanced degrees, such as a Masters (MA), a Marriage and Family Therapy (MFT), a PsyD, and a PhD, can open opportunities for careers in research, counseling, and higher education.
-Psychologists also work as consultants in government and industry, as well as in human resources, training, marketing and business management.
+Psychologists also work as consultants in government and industry, as well as in human resources, marketing, business management, technology, software development, and education.